smegason/Goo/docs/source/getting_started/example_scripts.rst

 .. code-block:: python

-   sim = goo.Simulator([cellsA, cellsB, cellsC], time=300, physics_dt=1)
+   sim = goo.Simulator([cellsA, cellsB, cellsC], time=130, physics_dt=1)
    sim.setup_world(seed=2024)

-Lastly, cell behaviors can be modelled in a modular fashion using handlers.
-By a cell behavior, we mean a cellular function such as cell division, adhesion, motility, signal sensing and transduction.
+Lastly, cell behaviors–cell division, adhesion, motility, signal sensing and transduction–can be modelled in a modular fashion using handlers.
-The role of a handler is to execute a function over time.
-They are executed sequentially at every time step.
-Goo extends Blender towards agent-based simulations of cell mechanics, molecular reactions and gene regulatory networks.
-Handlers take some parameters as arguments to control e.g. the rate of division based on time or cell volume.
+Handlers execute functions sequentially at every time step.
+They can take some parameters as arguments to control e.g. the rate of division based on cell volume.
+In this example, we model cell growth, homotypic adhesion, volume-based division (target volume of 50 :math:`\mu m^3` with a std.dev. of 1) and gaussian random motion.

 .. code-block:: python

    sim.add_handlers(
       [
-         goo.GrowthPIDHandler(target_volume=50), # in cubic micrometers
+         goo.GrowthPIDHandler(target_volume=50),  # in um3
-         goo.AdhesionLocationHandler(), # no parameters
+         goo.AdhesionLocationHandler(),  # no parameters needed
+         goo.SizeDivisionHandler(goo.BisectDivisionLogic, mu=50, sigma=1),  # in um3
-         goo.RandomMotionHandler(goo.ForceDist.GAUSSIAN, max_strength=750)
+         goo.RandomMotionHandler(goo.ForceDist.GAUSSIAN, max_strength=1000)
       ]
    )

 .. note::

-   The full list of handlers - cell behaviors the library currently supports - can be found in the codebase documentation.
+   The full list of handlers–cell behaviors the library currently supports–can be found in the codebase documentation.

-Put together, this script models three cell doublets of varying stiffness and homotypic adhesion strength, all moving at the same strength for 300 minutes.
+Put together, this script models three cell doublets of varying stiffness and homotypic adhesion strength, all moving at the same strength for ~150 minutes.
 Heterotypic adhesion is ignored here.

 .. literalinclude:: ../examples/2_randomly_moving_doublets.py